History of Native Americans in the United States: Southwest

-In 1536 a group of four Spanish explorers and one enslaved black Moorish man, found themselves stranded on the coast of what is now Texas.
+In 1536, a group of four Spanish explorers and one enslaved black Moorish man, found themselves stranded on the coast of what is now Texas.
 The group was led by Álvar Núñez Cabeza de Vaca, and for a time they were held in semi captivity by the coastal natives.
-The enslaved Moor, whose name was Esterban, later became a scout who had encounters with the Zunis.
+The enslaved Moor, whose name was Esteban, later became a scout who had encounters with the Zunis.
 Rumors of the fabled Seven Cities of Gold being located in the northern area of New Spain began to emerge amongst the Spaniards.
-And in 1540 Francisco Vázquez de Coronado, using the information gained by the scouting expeditions of Esterban and Fray Marcos, set out to conquer Cíbola.
+And in 1540 Francisco Vázquez de Coronado, using the information gained by the scouting expeditions of Esteban and Fray Marcos, set out to conquer Cíbola.
 Coronado and his band of over one thousand found no cities of gold.
 What the conquistadors did encounter was Hawikuh, a Zuni town.
 There the Zuni people, having never seen horses or a band of this size before, were frightened.
 Although Coronado had been explicitly instructed not to harm the natives, when the Zuni refused his insistence for food and supplies, Coronado ordered an attack on the town.